Pharmacy Residency (PGY1)

 Who can attend?

-Parkland’s burn camps welcomes youth who have been hospitalized with burn injuries, ages 6 to 18 years old.
+Parkland’s burn camps welcome youth who have been hospitalized with burn injuries, ages 6 to 18 years old.
 They do not have to be a Parkland patient.
+Each burn survivor camper may also bring one sibling, ages 6 to 18 years old.

-Camp is free to campers, thanks to generous donors and volunteers.
+Camp is free thanks to generous donors and volunteers.
 Transportation is provided from Parkland hospital to camp and back.

 If you would like to register, please fill out the Camper Application.